EOSIO/vt-blockchain-bootcamp-starter/README.md

 Executing the above shell script verifies that all dependencies are installed.
 It then downloads and installs the eosio and eosio.cdt binary packages, and installs node packages for the frontend react app.

-## Initialise and start blockchain and DApp
+## Initialise and start blockchain and web app

 After the initialisation, two terminal windows are required, both opened in the repository directory